Get It Right (Glee cast song): Critical reception

 Lea Michele (pictured) received critical acclaim for her vocals in "Get It Right."

 Reviewing the track for AOL Radio Blog, Voerding wrote "Michele's voice is among the cast's most versatile, striding confidently through growls and whispers, proclamations and wavering cries.
 This single, with the drive of its melody and narrative, is no exception."
 Kirsten Coachman of the Seattle Post-Intelligencer called Michele's voice on the song "phenomenal," and commented "I love how her vocals are reined in, and then build up to that wonderful glory note.
 I seriously got chills while listening to it."
 She also commented how the song's narrative fit Michele's storyline on the show.
 Christopher Rosen of Movieline wrote "If you love Lea Michele’s voice, you’ll like "Get It Right."
 Becky Bain of Idolator said "This one, compared to the instantly catchy “Loser Like Me”, is a bit more underwhelming, though Lea kills it."
-Jarret Wieselman of The New York Post said "Lea Michele's voice was on point throughout this soaring ballad, but without that secret ingredient, lyrics like "my best intentions keep making a mess of things" are best left to Rachel's diary."
+Jarret Wieselman of New York Post said "Lea Michele's voice was on point throughout this soaring ballad, but without that secret ingredient, lyrics like "my best intentions keep making a mess of things" are best left to Rachel's diary."
 Although she called it "boring" and said it was like every other reflection-ballad performed by Michele, Erica Futterman of Rolling Stone said that the song would fit in on Top 40 radio.
 Melinda Newman of HitFix said the song was "lovely, but a bit dull."